Student Score Reporting

 Reporting Proficiency

-Assessments were scaled vertically after the 2017–18 test administration, which means that scores for certain items that were common between adjacent grade levels were linked.
+Assessments were scaled vertically after the 2017–18 test administration, which means that scores between adjacent grade levels were linked through some items that were common in both grade levels.
 This makes it possible to monitor students’ year-to-year progress in ELP and to describe student progress over time across grade levels.

 ELPAC overall reporting levels are designations given to particular scale score ranges.
 The minimum and maximum scale scores for each level vary by grade level and grade span.
 Performance levels for domains are also reported for Listening, Speaking, Reading, and Writing.